-Step #2: She demanded a meeting with her bosses at which she implied to them that if they did not promote her mid-year, she was gone.
+She requested a meeting with her bosses to express her disappointment and implied that if they did not promote her mid-year, she was gone.
 Her bosses were surprised, which is a bad thing because she hadn’t properly managed their expectations.
 But now, her feelings were out in the open.

 She played chicken with her firm, knowing they would swerve in the final seconds because she was the point person for several major clients.
 Nobody else had the relationships and nobody else could do what she could do.
 If she left, they were screwed by more than 10X her salary in lost revenue.